hugovdm/cldr/docs/sites-migration/index/process/index.md

 There are multiple levels of access and control:

-Vetter Level Vote Description *Managers of Organizations* 8
+Vetter Level Vote Description *TC Member*20 / 4

 *   Manage users in their organization
 *   Can vet and submit data for all locales (However, their vetting work is only done to correct issues.)
 *   Can see the email addresses for all vetters in their organization
-*   *Is or has a direct connection to a Technical Committee (TC) members*

-*Expert vetter nominated by Organization* 8

-*   Has association to an organization with Unicode membership.
+*   Only uses a 20 vote for items agreed to by the CLDR technical Committee

+*Organization Managers* 4

+*   Manage users in their organization
+*   Can vet and submit data for all locales (However, their vetting work is only done to correct issues.)
+*   Can see the email addresses for all vetters in their organization

+*Organization Expert Vetter* 8

 *   Can vet and submit data for a particular set of locales.
 *   Can see the email addresses for submitted data in their locales.
-*   Cannot manager other users.
+*   Cannot manage other users.

-*Vetter associate to Organizations* 4
+*Organization Vetter* 4

 *   Can vet and submit data for a particular set of locales
 *   Can see the email addresses for submitted data in their locales.
 *   Cannot manage other users.

-*Guest Vetters* 1
+*Guest Vetter* 1

 *   Can vet and submit data for a particular set of locales
 *   Cannot see email addresses.
 *   Cannot manage other users.

-Locked Vetters 0
+Locked Vetter 0

-*   If a user is locked or removed, then his/er vote is considered a zero weight.
+*   If a user is locked or removed, then their vote is considered a zero weight.

 These levels are decided by the technical committee and the TC representative for the respective organizations.